emberjs/guides/source/models/creating-updating-and-deleting-records.md

 ```

 At this point, you can either persist your changes via `save()` or you can roll
 back your changes.
-Calling `rollbackAttributes()` reverts all the
+Calling `rollbackAttributes()` for a saved record reverts all
-`changedAttributes` to their original value.
+the `changedAttributes` to their original value.
+If the record `isNew` it will
+be removed from the store.

 ```js
 person.get('hasDirtyAttributes'); //=> true